LGBTQ Affirmative Therapy:

 Individual therapy is extremely personal and tailored to the individual.
 Sessions are typically weekly and last for about 50-minutes.
 You and I work collaboratively to identify the goals for therapy and how to achieve those goals.
 With some clients, we discuss how shame has held them back and how to achieve self-acceptance.
 We discuss the role of healthy emotions and how growing up in oppressive environments can transform emotions into something more toxic and lethal.
 Therapy can also focus on increasing self-awareness and acceptance, learning skills to regulate emotions and change negative thinking, improve communication skills and quality of relationships, grieving painful loss and solving problems impeding your ability to accomplish important goals.
 Whatever the goals are, I strive to create a space free of judgment so you can safely explore who you are and what you want your life to be.

-A weekly support group for Gay men over 40.
+A bi-monthly support group for gay men over 40.
 Participants in the group discuss topics related to relationships and intimacy and receive support with various life challenges.
-Benefits of participating in a support group include:
+Every other Thursday from 6:30pm-8:00pm.

 - Feeling less lonely, isolated or judged